iCliniq Logo

 It is unclear how gallstones are formed, but they can result when:

-• Your Bile Contains Too Much Cholesterol: Naturally, bile dissolves the cholesterol excreted by the liver.
-However, when the liver excretes more cholesterol, the extra cholesterol which the bile cannot dissolve forms into gallstones.
+• Bile Contains Too Much Cholesterol: Naturally, bile dissolves the cholesterol excreted by the liver.
+However, when the liver excretes more cholesterol, the extra cholesterol that the bile cannot dissolve forms into gallstones.

-• Your Bile Contains Too Much Bilirubin: Bilirubin is a chemical produced when the body breaks down red blood cells.
-Some conditions such as liver cirrhosis, biliary tract infections, and certain blood disorders cause the liver to make too much bilirubin.
+• Bile Contains Too Much Bilirubin: Bilirubin is a chemical formed when the body breaks down red blood cells.
+Some conditions, like liver cirrhosis, biliary tract infections, and certain blood disorders, cause the liver to make too much bilirubin.
 The excess bilirubin contributes to gallstone formation.

-• Your Gallbladder Does Not Empty Thoroughly: If the gallbladder does not empty thoroughly or often enough, bile may become very concentrated, contributing to the formation of gallstones.
+• Gallbladder Does Not Empty Thoroughly: If the gallbladder does not empty thoroughly or frequently, bile may become very concentrated and contribute to the formation of gallstones.

 • Pain in the upper belly, often on the right side, just under the ribs.